fadado/jqt/docs/content/data.md

 Double quoted strings are also defined as skips, and backticks can be used to disable macro expansion (inside double quoted strings backticks are ignored).
-This table summarize all the available skips in JSON files:
+This table summarizes all the available skips in JSON files:

  Delimiters         Macro expansion     Delimiters removed  Content removed
 -------------       ---------------     ------------------  ---------------
-`&\n`[^1]           No                  Yes                 There is no content `/*` `*/`           No                  Yes                 Yes `//` `\n`[^2]       No                  Yes                 Yes `"` `"`             Yes                 No                  No
+`&\n`[^1]           No                  Yes                 There is no content `/*` `*/`           No                  Yes                 Yes `//` `\n`[^2]       No                  Yes                 Yes `` ` `` `` ` ``     No                  Yes                 No
-`` ` `` `` ` ``     No                  Yes                 No
+`"` `"`             Yes                 No                  No

 Table: **Semantics for all JSON skips**